-The two to four terms do not need to be consecutive.
+The one to three terms do not need to be consecutive.
 With your institution's support, we can place a fellowship on hold for up to two terms.

 What do I need to participate?

-Besides teaching a class, all you need is a computer or mobile device with internet access.
+Besides having your institution’s sponsorship and currently teaching a class, all you need is a computer or mobile device with internet access.

 Who are the facilitators?